trytomakeyouprivate/main/README.md

 ## Suggested Requirements
-- installation of Silverblue (or other version of immutable Fedora) on a LUKS encrypted HDD/SSD.
+- installation of Silverblue (or other version of immutable Fedora) on a LUKS 2 encrypted HDD/SSD (recent encryption)
+- Dont use a root account, create an administrative user with sudo rights
+- Update your current system and save a snapshot with `sudo ostree admin pin 1` (0: staged, 1:current, 2-x: other ones)

 ## Installation Instructions
 Details to follow...